ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 # Authentication

-This specification replaces, or complements, the DTLS handshake in EST-coaps with the lightweight authenticated key exchange protocol EDHOC {{I-D.ietf-lake-edhoc}}.
+This specification replaces, or complements, the DTLS handshake in EST-coaps with the lightweight authenticated key exchange protocol EDHOC {{RFC9528}}.
-During initial enrollment, the EST-oscore client and server run EDHOC {{I-D.ietf-lake-edhoc}} to authenticate and establish the OSCORE Security Context used to protect the messages conveying EST payloads.
+During initial enrollment, the EST-oscore client and server run EDHOC {{RFC9528}} to authenticate and establish the OSCORE Security Context used to protect the messages conveying EST payloads.

 The EST-oscore client MUST play the role of the EDHOC Initiator.
 The EST-oscore server MUST play the role of the EDHOC Responder.